Draconian10/Draconian10/README.md

 I'm a data enthusiast and aspiring Data Scientist currently pursuing my Master's in Information Systems from Northeastern University, Boston.
 With a strong foundation in Computer Science and hands-on experience in Data Engineering and Machine Learning, I am eager to contribute to projects that drive innovation and solve real-world problems.
 Here's more about me:

 - 🏫 **Education:**
-    - MS in Information Systems, Northeastern University, Boston (Expected May 2024)
+    - MS in Information Systems, Northeastern University, Boston (Expected December 2024)
     - BE in Computer Science, Mumbai University, Mumbai (May 2018)

 - 🛠 **Technical Skills:**